VaclavElias/vaclavelias.github.io/_posts/2021-08-03-visual-studio-intro.md

 - Solution Explorer → Select your project → Right Click → Select Edit Project File
 - Solution Explorer → Double click on the project name

+## 9. Project Packages (nuget)
+An essential tool for any modern development platform is a mechanism through which developers can create, share, and consume useful code.
+Often such code is bundled into "packages" that contain compiled code (as DLLs) along with other content needed in the projects that consume these packages (source An introduction to Nuget).

+For .NET (including .NET Core), the Microsoft-supported mechanism for sharing code is **NuGet** (essentially a single ZIP file) with the **.nupkg** extension.

+- Solution Explorer → Right click on Project→ Manage Nuget Packages
+  - Browse - Search for new packages
+  - Installed - See your installed packages
+  - Updates - See current updates for your installed packages (mind minor vs major updates)

+## 10. Visual Studio Extensions
+Extensions allow you to customize and enhance your experience in Visual Studio by adding new features or integrating existing tools (Amazon, Azure, ..).
+The main purpose is to increase **your productivity** and cater to your workflow.

+- Top Menu → Extensions → Manage Extensions
+  - Installed - All installed and pre-installed extensions
+  - Online - Search for new extensions
+  - Updates - Update extensions, some extensions update automatically
+  - Roaming Extensions Manager - If you are logged into Visual Studio with your Microsoft account you can sync your extensions to other devices with Visual Studio
+- Top free extensions for development
+  - CodeMaid
+  - Productivity Power Tools 2019/2022 - Installs a few individual extensions for your productivity
+  - Live Share - Real-time collaborative development in Visual Studio and Visual Studio Code
+  - Web Essentials 2019/2022 -  Installs a few individual extensions for your web development
+  - AWS Toolkit - If you work/deploy to AWS